OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-23.md

 How long will this continue in the hearts of these deceitful prophets, who prophesy the illusions of their own minds?

 ## Jeremiah 23:27
-They think the dreams they tell one another will make my people forget my name, just as their ancestors forgot my name through Baal worship.
+They believe that the dreams they share with each other will cause my people to forget my name, just as their ancestors did through Baal worship.

 ## Jeremiah 23:28
 Let the prophet who has a dream recount the dream, but let the one who has my word speak it faithfully.
 For what does straw have in common with grain?” declares the Lord.